 There are many other techniques available for benchmarking, though.
 I wasn’t able to get into lower level performance indicators like cache misses.
 This part of the project has helped me realize how hard it is to benchmark a program reliably; I would suggest checking out other dedicated learning sources on the topic.
 You should also tune the process according to your use-case, since it may vary heavily between programs.
 See “More detailed benchmarking” for more information.

 My first issue was only having my laptop available for the benchmarks.
 It’s a decent machine, but it caused greater variance in the results, and it wasn’t very productive, since I had to stop everything I was doing to exclusively run them.
-The Tremor team helped me out by granting me access to their dedicated benchmarking server:
+The Tremor team helped me out by granting me access to their dedicated benchmarking server; here are the full specs of both machines, for reference:

 Machine | CPU | RAM | Disk | Operating System |